lemmy/skype4java/readme.txt

 Skype is a trademark of Skype Limited in the United States and other countries.

-Koji Hisano <hisano@gmail.com> has the copyright of Skype API for Java.
+Koji Hisano <hisano@gmail.com> and UBION Inc. have the copyright of Skype API for Java.
 Please, use this in user's self-responsibility.